mnelson4/yet-another-related-posts-plugin/readme.txt

 If your question isn't here, ask your own question at [the Wordpress.org forums](http://wordpress.org/tags/yet-another-related-posts-plugin?forum_id=10#postform). *Please do not email with questions.*

+= How can I use the custom template feature? =

+YARPP's [custom templates feature](http://mitcho.com/blog/projects/yarpp-3-templates/) allows you to uber-customize the related posts display using the same coding conventions and [Template Tags](http://codex.wordpress.org/Template_Tags) as in WordPress themes.
+Custom templates must be in your *active theme's main directory* in order to be recognized by YARPP.
+If your theme did not ship with YARPP templates, move the files in the `yarpp-templates` directory which ships with YARPP into your active theme's main directory.
+Be sure to move the *files* (which must be named `yarpp-template-`...`.php`) to your theme, not the entire directory.

 = How can I move the related posts display? =

 If you do not want to show the Related Posts display in its default position (right below the post content), first go to YARPP options and turn off the "automatically display" option in the "website" section.
 If you would like to instead display it in your sidebar and you have a widget-aware theme, YARPP provides a Related Posts widget which you can add under "Appearance" > "Widgets".